Gal-E/ID1545/docs/README.md

 <div id="#brainstorm">
   <h3 class="headline">Kick Off - Brief Brainstorm:</h3>
   <div>
-  To start off by investigating the challenges and opportunities that could be gained by upgrading a wheelchair to a digitally connected one, we began by creating an overview of our initial associations and the potential sensors and actuators that we could come up with. </br>
+  To start off by investigating the challenges and opportunities that could be gained by upgrading a wheelchair to a digitally connected one, we began by creating an overview of our initial associations and the potential sensors and actuators that we could come up with. <br>

   We used this overview to gather potential applications and map our primary associations.
 This session helped us form several ideas for a connected wheelchair:
   </div><br>